-Nee Chucherdwatanasak (neechu) is a candidate in historical musicology at the University of Michigan.
+Nee Chucherdwatanasak (neechu) is a candidate in historical musicology.
 She specializes in post-1945 Western-European and American classical music, with an emphasis on the current new-music scene in the United States.
 Her secondary research interest is contemporary classical music in Southeast Asia.
 In her master’s thesis at the University of Missouri-Kansas City, she discusses cross-cultural approaches in the orchestral music of Thai composer Narong Prangcharoen.
 Consequently, she has become interested in more in-depth interdisciplinary understandings of her native region and is now also pursuing a Graduate Certificate Program in Southeast Asian Studies at the University of Michigan.

 Kristen Clough (cloughk) is a candidate in historical musicology.

-Lisa Decenteceo (lddece) is a candidate in ethnomusicology.
+Derek Jackson (jaderek) is a pre-candidate in ethnomusicology.

 Michaela Judkins (mjudkins) is a pre-candidate in historical musicology.
 She completed her undergraduate work at Oakland University, receiving degrees in music education and vocal performance.
 Her research interests are 20th-century Russian music, politics and music, Prokofiev’s Soviet period, and the reception of Western music in China.

-Kája Lill (lill) is pursuing a PhD in music theory and a concurrent M.A. in Russian, East European, and Eurasian studies.
+Kája Lill (lill) is a candidate in music theory and concurrently pursuing an M.A. in Russian, East European, and Eurasian studies.
 Originally from Grand Haven, Michigan, he holds a M.A. in Music Theory from the University of North Texas.
 Some of his research interests include 20th-century Czech music and the history of music theory in Central Europe.
 Kája enjoys learning foreign languages and playing bass in improvisation ensembles.

 Patricia Josette Moss (patjmoss) is a candidate in historical musicology.

-Anna Rose Nelson (arnels) is a pre-candidate in music theory.
+Anna Rose Nelson (arnels) is a candidate in music theory.
 She holds a Bachelor of Music in Theory/Composition from St. Olaf College (2012) and a Master of Arts in Music Theory from the University of Minnesota–Twin Cities (2015).
-Her research focuses on the musical fragment in string quartets of the twentieth and twenty-first centuries and the writings of Theodor Adorno.
-She has recently a presented paper on Adorno’s influence on the theoretical writings of Arnold Schoenberg, and is currently working on a paper that will grapple with the theoretical writings of Brian Ferneyhough through the analysis of his string quartets.
-In her free time, Anna enjoys playing viola in contemporary music ensembles, working as a steward for SMTD with the campus graduate-student union (GEO), bartending on weekends, and playing with her cat, Edie.
+Her dissertation explores the intersection of the use of small, aphoristic forms in the modernist string quartets of Brian Ferneyhough, Karlheinz Stockhausen, and Anton Webern and the writings of critical theorists Walter Benjamin and Theodor W. Adorno through sketch study and close, terminological analysis.
+In her free time, Anna enjoys playing viola in contemporary music ensembles, working as SMTD’s steward for the campus graduate-student union (GEO), and playing with her cat, Edie.

 Christopher Sherwood-Gabrielson (cdsg) is a pre-candidate in music theory and composition.